-If you are a B2B platform, now is the time to partner with a PayFac that meets you and your customers’ needs, allowing you to tap a new revenue stream and provide your clients a better payment product and onboarding experience.
+If you are a software platform, now is the time to partner with a PayFac that meets you and your customers’ needs, allowing you to tap a new revenue stream and provide your clients a better payment product and onboarding experience.
 But proceed with caution: while the right partner could increase your earnings potential and improve your clients’ experience, the wrong partner could do just the opposite.

-Payments and Independent Software Vendors
+Payments and Software Platforms

 A B2B Payments Turning Point

 Today, several major software platforms have already begun an onerous path into the payments business.
 Mastercard’s list of registered payfac companies now includes several household names, like Shopify, Klarna, Wix.com and Toast, which all offer their own payment solutions.

 What these companies have in common is massive scale, revenue and funding – all essential ingredients to launch in-house payfac capabilities.
 But it just doesn’t make sense for every software platform to jump right in and manage their own developer teams, risk managers, product experts, and legal and compliance professionals.
 Instead, these companies can start reaping the benefits of embedding payment processing into their platform without trying to do it all on their own by partnering with a payment facilitator.

 Similarly, payfacs have also come to recognize the potential of revenue-sharing partnerships with software platforms and are offering multiple options to help software platforms join in the payments business.
 These include embedded payments, payfac-as-a-service and hybrid models.
 Together, the partnering companies share revenue, optimize client experiences and drive sales.